rare photos of parisian punks in the early 80s

 I stole clothes from my dad and granddad in order to customise them.
 I had a jacket that I used to put a pocket watch in, but I dismantled it and hung each part of the watch from my jacket.
-I used to wear slices of sausage as earrings, or ham rinds as badges and a mop tie.
+I used to wear slices of sausage as earrings, or ham rinds as badges, and a mop tie.
 We were more into flip-flops than Dr Martens.
-Taking the metro was very risky, I could have been beaten up by rockers, teddy boys, skinheads or cops.
+Taking the metro was very risky, I could have been beaten up by rockers, teddy boys, skinheads, or cops.
 But you know, we loved being different.
 Being insulted was not a problem for us; it was a kind of game.

 You were in a band?

 It was popular, accessible to everyone.
 There was always a photo booth nearby.
 Faces are ephemeral as we are all going to die, so we wanted to leave a trace, like with graffiti.
 You can have a lot of fun in a photo booth: posing, making faces, fitting as many people as possible in the frame.
-We used to have a competition of who could bring the funniest thing into a booth - a puppet, a dog etc. Until Masto took a baby from a nearby pram into a photo booth and got his ass kicked by the baby's mum.
+We used to have a competition of who could bring the funniest thing into a booth — a puppet, a dog.
+Until Masto took a baby from a nearby stroller into a photo booth and got his ass kicked by the baby's mom.
 We were able to add DIY special effects before the pictures dried: folding them to create a double exposure.
 We also salvaged the discarded pictures under the photo booth.